Consistent Automated Planning

 - Different treatment options are possible based on a clinical paradigm selection—from single fraction radiosurgery to fractionated SRS or SRT

 - Automatically selects a group of metastases, but has the ability to unselect metastases that should not be treated under the automated single isocenter (i.e. easy clustering of regional subgroups)

 Elements Multiple Brain Mets SRS has a patented algorithm that uses up to 10 arcs at five table positions.
 Each arc automatically delivers a dose to a sub group of metastases, if two metastases line up in the direction of the leaf motion, the software adds another arc in the reverse direction, treating the second metastases in line.
 This concept leads to optimized conformal treatments combined with low dose spread to the rest of the brain.

 Current treatment patterns offer radiosurgery only for patients with one metastasis.
 For multiple metastases, time increases at the same rate as the number of targets.
 Elements Multiple Brain Mets SRS software enables ‘monitor-unit’ and time-efficient treatment while minimizing dose to healthy tissue.
-Treatment delivery and planning time can be reduced drastically, even for up to 10 metastatic tumors in the brain.
+Treatment delivery and planning time can be reduced drastically, even for multiple metastatic tumors in the brain.

 Elements Multiple Brain Mets SRS offers clinicians the possibility for hypo-fractionated treatments.
 Current practice patterns call for lowering the single fraction treatment dose when treating large metastases or the combined volume of all metastases.
 The software enables efficient radiosurgery planning and delivery while minimizing dose to normal tissue and offering new, practical possibilities for larger volumes and higher number of metastases, even for hypo-fractionated treatments.